Himalayan Yoga Academy

 Vinyasa class keeps you moving steadily and linking your breath to your movement.
 It prevents boredom and keep you mentally alert.
 This classes includes similar practices as Hatha Yoga with a warm up/ pranayama and continuously moving into more advanced poses and lastly into savasana to cool down.

-Benefits of Vinyasa Yoga
+Vinyasa Yoga Benefits

 Just like hatha yoga, Vinyasa Yoga also benefits physically and mentally.
 This practice improves your balance, strength and flexibility and breathing flow.
 It also relaxes your body and calms your mind while relieving stress and anxiety.
 Due to quicker pace of practice, it increases your energy levels.